-- 3. Debt Service Fund - The debt service fund is the District's Sinking Fund and is used to account for the accumulation of financial resources for the payment of general long-term debt principal, interest and related costs.
-The primary revenue sources are local property taxes levied specifically for debt service and interest earnings from temporary investments. - 4.
-Capital Projects Fund The Capital Projects Fund consists of the Districts 2015 and 2016 Building bond issues.
-These funds are used exclusively for acquiring school sites, constructing and equipping new school facilities and renovating existing facilities.
+3. Debt Service Fund - The debt service fund is the District's Sinking Fund and is used to account for the accumulation of financial resources for the payment of general long-term debt principal, interest and related costs.
+The primary revenue sources are local property taxes levied specifically for debt service and interest earnings from temporary investments.

+4. Capital Projects Fund - The capital projects fund consists of the 2015 Building Bond Fund.
+The proceeds of bond sales are to be used exclusively for acquiring school sites, constructing and equipping new school facilities and renovating existing facilities.